 - Make sure your website it optimized for mobile.
 Use the mobile tool from Google to get information about how your website performs across mobile devices.

-For more user experience tips, explore this resource from Selfstartr.
+For more user experience tips, explore this resource from EcommerceCEO.
 It offers 105 actionable tips that you can use to improve your website and get more people to buy.

 8. Build a Community That’s Bigger Than Your Business